Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Review Methodology

 \subsection{Search Strategy}

 In accordance with the PRISMA guidelines, we collected the papers using two different identification approaches (see \cref{fig:prisma}), which we present in this section.

-\ro{Identification via databases.} Our survey focuses on publications \remove{that present relevant aHUI systems} \replace{within the field of \hui{}s}{that combine 2D interaction components with MR environments}.
-As the term ``\hui{}'' is not consistently used in previous work, we used different adjacent terms and their synonyms (see \cref{sec:rw:adjacent}) to build a query that captures a broader range of potential publications that present \hui{} applications.
+\ro{Identification via databases.} Our survey focuses on publications that combine 2D \components{} with MR environments.
+As the term ``\hui{}'' is not consistently used in previous work, we used adjacent terms and their synonyms (see \cref{sec:rw:adjacent}) to build a query that captures a broader range of potential publications that present \hui{} applications.

 We iteratively refined our keywords and evaluated them on a base corpus.
 Starting from the initial keyword ``hybrid user interface'', we identified synonyms used in the literature and extended our set of keywords.
 This resulted in three sets of keywords focused on different aspects that we aimed to capture.
 First, \textit{Set A} includes keywords that could be used interchangeably with the term \hui{}.
 Next, \textit{Set~B} consists of adjacent terms and their synonyms that are not necessarily MR-specific.
 This is why, with \textit{Set C}, we further narrow down the search to MR-related terms.
 The complete list of terms in each set is as follows\footnote{All terms were used in singular and plural, as well as with or without hyphens (where appropriate).}: